usagimaru/MacAppSettingsUI/README.md

 <img src="./Guide/layoutguide.jpg" width=692>

-## Core Files
+## Structure

-### `SettingsWindow`
-Window for Settings window.

-### `SettingsWindowController`
-WindowController for Settings window.

-### `SettingsTabViewController`
+`SettingsWindow` and `SettingsWindowController` make up the settings window itself.
+The window controller’s `contentViewController` is a `SettingsTabViewController`, which owns the panes and manages the tab transitions.

-WindowController’s contentViewController.
-It manages tab transitions with a lazy loading architecture — pane content is loaded on demand when a tab is first selected, rather than all at once.
-A `loadingView` is displayed during transitions.
-You can show a loading label by setting `showsLoadingLabel` to true and customize its text with `loadingLabelText`.
+Panes are loaded lazily: content is loaded when a tab is first selected rather than all at once, and a loading view is shown during the transition.
+Call `loadAllTabs()` if you prefer eager loading instead.

-If you prefer eager loading of all tabs, call `loadAllTabs()` explicitly.

-### `SettingsPaneViewController`
-The base view controller for setting pane.
-You can use this class to customize your own.

-Override `loadPaneContent(completion:)` to perform asynchronous content loading before the pane is displayed.
-The `isPaneContentLoaded` flag is managed automatically by `SettingsTabViewController`.
+Every pane is a `SettingsPaneViewController` subclass.
+Override `loadPaneContent(completion:)` to load content asynchronously before the pane is displayed.
+Each pane also records its preferred size during `viewDidLoad()`; see [Resolving the Pane Size](#resolving-the-pane-size) if your subclass builds its content there.

-Each pane captures its `preferredPaneSize` automatically in `viewDidLoad()`.
-If your subclass adds subviews or modifies constraints after `super.viewDidLoad()`, call `capturePreferredPaneSize()` at the end of your `viewDidLoad()` to recapture the correct size.
-See [Resolving the Pane Size](#resolving-the-pane-size).

-### `SettingsLayoutView`
-The container of the section-based layout.
-Stack sections into it and it decides the column widths, the spacing between sections and the width at which description text wraps.
-See [Building a Pane Layout](#building-a-pane-layout).

-Please check the “General”, “View” and “Extensions” tabs on the demo app, and the matching view controllers in `DemoViewControllers.swift`.
-The “Extensions” pane declares no width for the item column, so it shows what a column does when left to hug its content.

-### `SettingsSectionView`
-The base class of every section.
-It exposes a `contentGuide` holding the section content, and a `widthMode` deciding whether that box follows the two-column block or spans the whole container.
-See [Section Width](#section-width).

-### `SettingsColumnSectionView`
-A two-column section: one trailing-aligned label, and any number of leading-aligned items stacked downward.

-### `SettingsSeparatorSectionView` / `SettingsButtonSectionView` / `SettingsCheckboxSectionView` / `SettingsCustomSectionView`
-Sections without the label column.
-They span the whole container by default, and all but the separator can line up with the two-column block instead.

-### `SettingsWrappingLabel`
-The description label used by sections.
-It shrinks to its text and wraps only when the text does not fit the column.

-### `SettingsPaneContainerView`
-This is a convenient container view for the Guide-based layout.
-It is disabled by default; if you wish to use it, first enable it using the `setContentContainerView(maximumWidth:labelLayoutGuideWidth:)` method of the `SettingsPaneLayoutGuide`.
-Then add any contents to this container view.

-Please check the “Developer” tab on the demo app, `DeveloperSettingsPaneViewController` in `DemoViewControllers.swift` and `SettingsPaneContainerView`.

-### `SettingsPaneLayoutGuide`
-A protocol for the Guide-based layout, backed by `SettingsPaneContainerView`.

-### `LayoutDebugWireframes`
-A debugging utility that outlines views and layout guides, draws rules across its host and prints measured widths.
+For the section-based layout, a `SettingsLayoutView` holds the sections and decides the geometry.
+Sections come in two shapes: `SettingsColumnSectionView` for the two-column row (one trailing-aligned label, any number of leading-aligned items), and the label-less ones — separator, button, checkbox and custom — which span the whole container by default.
+Description text uses `SettingsWrappingLabel`, which wraps only when the text does not fit its column.

+For the guide-based layout, the `SettingsPaneLayoutGuide` protocol installs a `SettingsPaneContainerView` that vends the shared layout guides.

+`LayoutDebugWireframes` draws the debugging overlay.
 The section-based layout is built on it, and it is public so you can use it on your own views.
 See [Wireframes](#wireframes).

+The demo app covers all of it: the “General”, “View” and “Extensions” tabs for the section-based layout, and the “Developer” tab for the guide-based one.
+See `DemoViewControllers.swift`.

 ## Install